LeonChisum/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach` method loops through an array with an attempt to manipulate it through one time executed function. `.map` method loops through an array with an attempt to manipulate the array but at the same time creating a brand new array.

 2. What is the difference between a function and a method?

+A function allows code to be run and a method is function used as a property, specifically to objects.

 3. What is closure?

+Closure is having a variable being scoped inside of a function so that the variable is simply "taken".

 4. Describe the four rules of the 'this' keyword.

+1. Global binding - the 'this' keyword has no specific binding to an object so it will bind to the global window object that host a large number of properties.

+* 2. Implicit binding - the 'this' keyword will be defined within the object that hosts the pronoun.

+* 3. New binding - the 'this' keyword will be used inside of a constructor object function and then will be defined by using the "new" keyword when the constructor function is envoked.

+* 4. Explicit binding - the 'this' keyword will be defined OUTSIDE of the obeject/function that hosts the pronoun.

 5. Why do we need super() in an extended class?

+We need super() because it lets the extended class be able to attract all of the properties from the parent class.

 ## Project Set up